1 Reward Tier: How Musician Mike Doughty is Strategizing Membership on Patreon

 In our interview, Mike shared that Patreon has been the most effective monetization method for him this year.
 The reliable income he earns is allowing him to stay in the game.
 His advice for other musicians is to follow suit:

 “I would challenge them to stay in the game for their entire lives.
-Beyond that, I would challenge them to find other sources of funding (such as Patreon) so that they can do stuff they otherwise would not be able to do, due to financial constraints.
-I toured with a full band this year, which I absolutely could not afford to do if I didn’t have financial support from my members on Patreon.”
+Beyond that, I would challenge them to find other sources of funding (such as Patreon) so that they can do stuff they otherwise would not be able to do, due to financial constraints.”

 1 Reward Tier: How Mike Strategized his Patreon Page